 One thing I’ve learned in my four years of traveling around the world is that people are essentially the same.
 Whether a person is American, Australian, Japanese, Thai, or Uzbek, people want the same thing: to be happy, be safe, have friends, do what they want, and enjoy life.

 Walking down the street, we often make snap judgments about others even while displaying a “don’t judge a book by its cover” attitude.
 We see the goth going down the street and think “weirdo.”
 We see kids skating in parks and think “punk.”
 We see white guys in dreads and think “hippy.”

 I admit that I judge people.
 I even made judgments about the folks in Reno before I went.
 But I went because I wanted to go to learn not to make judgments.
 And while I won’t be moving to a commune or going raw anytime soon, what Reno taught me was that the old adage about judging a book couldn’t be a truer statement if it tried.

 If I had simply stuck to my worldview, I never would have gone to Reno.
-I never would have met such great people.
-I never would have exposed myself to new ideas and ways of life.
+I would never have met such great people.
+I would never have exposed myself to new ideas and ways of life.
 Travel is about breaking out of your comfort zone and testing your boundaries.
 For some people, that might simply be walking on a plane to go somewhere, or bungy jumping, or, for me, embracing a way of life outside my own.